Privacy Policy

 11. Subscriptions, Auto-Renewal, and Billing

-Dryx offers optional paid subscriptions that unlock additional features.
+Dryx offers optional paid plans that unlock additional features.
 Free use of Dryx does not require any subscription.

 12. Children's Privacy (continued)